titsuki/raku-MeCab/README.md

 DESCRIPTION
 ===========

-p6-MeCab is a Perl 6 bindings for MeCab ( http://taku910.github.io/mecab/ ).
+MeCab is a Perl 6 bindings for libmecab ( http://taku910.github.io/mecab/ ).

 NOTICE
 ======